Home Buying Stress During Mortgage Underwriting Process

 Reasons Of Stress In The Home Buying Process

-Everyone has different ways with dealing with stress.
-Most folks do not purchase homes too many times so with each home purchase, it is a new process.
-There are home buyers that get extremely emotional during the home buying process that they cannot take it and end up canceling the purchase contract and end up regretting it after they cool off.
+Everyone has different ways of dealing with stress.
+Most folks do not purchase many homes in their lifetime.
+With each home purchase, it is a new process.
+There are home buyers that get extremely emotional during the home buying process.
+Some homebuyers cannot take it and end up canceling the purchase contract.
+They often end up regretting it after they cool off.
 There are many individuals involved in the home buying process.
-You have the buyers, the sellers, the buyer’s realtor, the seller’s realtor, the mortgage lender, the insurance agent, attorneys for both the buyer side and seller side, the appraiser, the home inspector, and many third party vendors.

 Low Appraisal Issues

-Most homes are priced correctly but there are times when an appraisal comes in lower than the purchase price.
-This can add extreme stress for both the home buyer and home seller.
-Low appraisal issues needs to get resolved either via an appraisal rebuttal or the seller reducing the sales price to the appraised value. or re-negotiating the purchase price somewhere in the middle. or the home buyer purchasing the home above the appraised value and at the agreed upon purchase price.
+Most homes are priced correctly.
+But there are times when an appraisal comes in lower than the purchase price.
+This can add home buying stress for both the home buyer and the home seller.
+Low appraisal issues need to get resolved.
+It needs to be resolved either via an appraisal rebuttal or the seller reducing the sales price to the appraised value.
+Or re-negotiating the purchase price somewhere in the middle.
+The home buyer purchasing the home above the appraised value and at the agreed-upon purchase price.

 Pre-Approval And Purchase Contract

 The home buying process first starts with home buyers getting qualified for a mortgage.
 The pre-qualification and pre-approval stage of the mortgage process is the most important part of the overall home buying process.
 A loan officer should never issue a pre-approval letter.
 All of our pre-approvals at Gustan Cho Associates Mortgage Team are issued by our underwriters.
 Our underwriters will fully underwrite a borrower’s file and sign off on a pre-approval letter.
 Home Buying Stress can be avoided by borrowers getting issued an iron-clad pre-approval by a mortgage underwriter.